 Grass clippings should be left on the lawn in order to cycle nutrients back into the soil.
 Incorporating nitrogen-fixing legumes such as white clover into a lawn is also beneficial for decreasing fertilizer applications.
 Nitrogen that is produced naturally through the use of clover is much less likely to leach from the soil then synthetic fertilizers.

-Lastly, an organic land care program should include assessing a site for where lawn areas are not necessary and lawn alternatives should be considered.
-These include no-mow zones, native grass and wildflower meadows, and low-maintenance perennial beds.
+An organic land care program should include assessing a site for where lawn is not necessary and lawn alternatives should be considered.
+These include native grass and wildflower meadows, pollinator strips, rain gardens, and low-maintenance perennial beds.